jan-kasi/school-notes/notes/05 Exam technique.md

 ### Examiners complaints
 - No reference to the text
 - No philosophical vocabulary
-- Failure to ATDQ precisely
+- Failure to ATQ precisely
 - Simple explanation, no discursive analysis

 ### Structure
 - intro:
 1. explain your position on the issue with brief justification.
     - the key terms will have already been explained in A
 - analysis:
 2. Claim, the point you will make
 3. Reason, explain and elaborate on the claim